Terms and Conditions for Domain Name Registration (GG/JE)

 2.2 You agree, upon acceptance of your application by the Registry to pay any Application Fee (where applicable) and at least one year's fee in advance for maintaining the name in the Internet Domain Name System (the "Name Resolution Fee").

 2.3 Acceptance of an application to register an Internet Domain Name is at the Registry's discretion.
 It will always be subject to a fully completed application form which must be submitted electronically.
 Applications will normally be accepted on a first-come first-served basis.
+The Registry may decline an application and registrations should therefore be regarded as provisional registrations during the three working days following receipt of the relevant Application.
 Reasons for refusal of registration will only rarely be made available and release of such information is at the registry's entire discretion.

 2.4 The minimum period for registration or renewal of service is one year.